 Finally a huge Allen diesel engine with oil pot left on the side as if it were just abandoned.
 This one had a guard to stop you putting your fingers into it.
-I think the generator was connected to the engine flywheel with about six big belts.
+The generator was connected to the engine flywheel with about six big belts.
 This must have made a lot of noise in this small room.

 A further big diesel engine was housed in an out building that I again didn’t realise was there until the engine was pulled out into the open when the outbuilding was demolished.
 I think that ended up in a museum in Wales called the Internal Fire Museum of Power.
 Looking at the gallery on their web site they have the same Bellis steam engine seen in these photos.

 Externally, the building had a mixture of proper stone mill chimneys and modern diesel engine exhaust pipes bolted to the walls.

 There were also a lot of big voltmeters and phase meters etc to control and monitor everything.
 It looked like a Frankenstein laboratory with all the big fuses and switch gear.
 Maybe it was!

-This short video on DVD is highly recommended if you want to see some old film footage taken inside the building back when people worked there.
-The video is available from Stroud museum in Stratford park or Stroud Textile Trust.
+The DVD below is highly recommended if you want to see some old film footage taken inside the building back when people worked there.
+The video is available from the Stroud museum in Stratford park or Stroud Textile Trust.
 Currently (December 2020) it’s £10.